4 Tips for Keeping New Year Fitness Resolutions

 - Think of exercise as a way to thank yourself and to express your abilities, not a way to punish yourself for what you ate that day.

 - When you are exercising, here are some examples of positively speaking to yourself. “this may be hard but its supposed to be hard.
 I have to push myself to get stronger!”
-“It is badass that I am here right now and this will make me feel so good when I’m done!”
-“I am doing what is right for my body!”
+“It is badass that I am here right now and this will make me feel so good when I’m done!” and/or “I am doing what is right for my body and it will feel so good when I’m done!”

 - Always remember how good you feel when you eat well and exercise!
 Mind, body, and heart…commit to it!